mlip-cmu/f2025/labs/lab05.md

 ## Deliverables

- - [ ] Containerize the training step by writing a train.py script inside a Docker image that produces a model file, and explain why Docker is useful in this scenario for reproducibility and portability.
+ - [ ] Create a docker for the training script by writing a `train.py` script inside a Docker image that produces a model file.
+Use the template Dockefile and train script provided.
+Explain why Docker is useful in this scenario.
- - [ ] Build the Flask App for inference and containerize it, ensuring it can load the trained model and serve predictions.
-Explain how containerizing the inference service simplifies deployment and scaling.
+ - [ ] Similarly, create a docker for the inference service.
+Update the provided Flask App for inference and containerize it, ensuring it can load the trained model and serve predictions on port 8080.
- - [ ] Orchestrate both services with Docker Compose, verify with logs that training completes and inference serves requests, and explain how storage is handled between multiple container services and how this builds the overall ML pipeline.
+ - [ ] Finally create a `docker-compose.yml` file to set up training and inference, sharing the model on a configured volume, and exposing the inference service on port 8080.
+Verify with logs that training completes and inference serves requests.
+Explain how storage is handled between multiple container services and how this builds the overall ML pipeline.

 ## Prerequisite: Setup Docker